a-sinclaire/ameliasweep/README.md

 You can use `CTRL+C` to exit this script.

 ### Mouse:
-There is currently mouse support for opening cells and flagging cells.
+In the configuration file there is a section labeled `mouse` under `controls` which allows you to change the default mouse bindings for each action.

+By default, the only actions enabled on the mouse are opening and flagging cells.
+A value of `null` indicates it is not set.

 A list of available `curses` MouseCodes can be found at the bottom of this `README.md`.

+*Warning: The mouse controls can be a bit janky at times.
+Use with caution.*

 ## Look Customization:
 ### Symbols: